RichardLitt/jabbar/README.md

 This tool started as a simple idea: rather than manually looking through the people who star and watch repositories on GitHub, could we automatically get their affiliations?

-*Jabbar* comes from *al jabbar*, meaning 'the giant' the medieval Arabic word for the constellation Orion.
+*Jabbar* comes from *al jabbar*, meaning 'the giant' the medieval Arabic word for the constellation [Orion](https://en.wikipedia.org/wiki/Orion_(constellation)).
 Look to the stars, eh?
 Any chance relation to the Gom Jabbar is purely not coincidental.
 (If you can think of a better name, [open an issue](https://github.com/RichardLitt/jabbar/issues/new).)

 ## Install